aleibovici/vdicalc-go/README.md

 ## Synopsis

-The myvirtucalcloud.net VDI Calculator has been used by thousands of users over the years to size VDI deployments.
+The myvirtucalcloud.net VDI Calculator has been used over the years to size VDI deployments.
-This is a newgen version using golang and presenting the calculator using html.
+This is a newgen release using GoLang, HTML and CSS.

 ## Author